acpascal/wildonthefarm/content/pages/index.md

       url: /images/logo-dark.svg
       altText: Fun feature preview
       type: ImageBlock
+    text: >

+      HEALING WITH NATURE

-    text: In an exceptional location, at 6000 feet elevation and 15 minutes from Boquete, enveloped by the cloud forest of Amistad National Park, our 42 acres organic farm & cloud forest lodge,offers the highest standard to reconnect with nature, serenity and Health.
+      In an exceptional location, at 6000 feet elevation and 15 minutes from Boquete, enveloped by the cloud forest of Amistad National Park, our 42 acres organic farm & cloud forest lodge,offers the highest standard to reconnect with nature, serenity and Health.
     colors: bg-emerald-fg-light
     styles:
       self: